Bajix/swap-queue-rs/README.md

 [![Documentation](https://docs.rs/swap-queue/badge.svg)](https://docs.rs/swap-queue)
 [![CI](https://github.com/Bajix/swap-queue-rs/actions/workflows/run-tests.yml/badge.svg)](https://github.com/Bajix/swap-queue-rs/actions/workflows/run-tests.yml)

 A lock-free thread-owned queue whereby tasks are taken by stealers in entirety via buffer swapping.
-This is meant to be used [`thread_local`] paired with [`tokio::task::spawn`] as a highly-performant take-all batching mechanism and is around ~11-19% faster than [`crossbeam::deque::Worker`], and ~28-45% faster than [`tokio::sync::mpsc`] on ARM.
+For batching use-cases, this has the advantage that all tasks can be taken as a single batch in constant time irregardless of batch size, whereas alternatives using [`crossbeam_deque::Worker`](https://docs.rs/crossbeam-deque/0.8.1/crossbeam_deque/struct.Worker.html) and [`tokio::sync::mpsc`](https://docs.rs/tokio/1.14.0/tokio/sync/mpsc/index.html) need to collect each task separately and situationally lack a clear cutoff point.
+This design ensures that should you be waiting on a resource such as a connection to be available, that once it is so there is no further delay before a task batch can be processed.
+While push behavior alone is slower than [`crossbeam_deque::Worker`](https://docs.rs/crossbeam-deque/0.8.1/crossbeam_deque/struct.Worker.html) and faster than [`tokio::sync::mpsc`](https://docs.rs/tokio/1.14.0/tokio/sync/mpsc/index.html), overall batching performance is around ~11-19% faster than [`crossbeam_deque::Worker`](https://docs.rs/crossbeam-deque/0.8.1/crossbeam_deque/struct.Worker.html), and ~28-45% faster than [`tokio::sync::mpsc`](https://docs.rs/tokio/1.14.0/tokio/sync/mpsc/index.html) on ARM and there is never a slow cutoff between batches.

 ## Example